PRISM-Consult: A Panel-of-Experts Architecture for Clinician-Aligned Diagnosis: Abstract

 \section{Abstract}

 We present PRISM-Consult, a clinician-aligned panel-of-experts architecture that extends the compact PRISM sequence model into a routed family of domain specialists.
 Episodes are tokenized as structured clinical events; a light-weight router reads the first few tokens and dispatches to specialist models (Cardiac–Vascular, Pulmonary, Gastro–Oesophageal, Musculoskeletal, Psychogenic).
 Each specialist inherits PRISM’s small transformer backbone and token template, enabling parameter efficiency and interpretability.
+This initial study evaluates a scoped panel of five specialist families defined by high-impact ED diagnostic groups.
 On real-world Emergency Department cohorts, specialists exhibit smooth convergence with low development perplexities across domains, while the router achieves high routing quality and large compute savings versus consult-all under a safety-first policy.
 We detail the data methodology (initial vs.\ conclusive ICD-9 families), routing thresholds and calibration, and report per-domain results to avoid dominance by common events.
 The framework provides a practical path to safe, auditable, and low-latency consult at scale, and we outline validation steps—external/temporal replication, asymmetric life-threat thresholds, and multi-label arbitration—to meet prospective clinical deployment standards.